martinborgman/portingbox/README.md

 ## Booting OpenVMS ##
 To connect to the emulator console use a terminal emulation program that supports raw IP connections like socat on linux, socat is available on the Ubuntu linux VM so you could make a new vagrant ssh connection.
 You can also use Putty on Windows.

-The socat command is: `socat -,raw,echo=0,escape=0x1c tcp:127.0.0.1:20000` When connected to the console press enter to get a console prompt and enter `boot dka0` at the prompt.
+The socat command is:

+    socat -,raw,echo=0,escape=0x1c tcp:127.0.0.1:20000`

+When connected to the console press enter to get a console prompt and enter:

+    boot dka0

 OpenVMS should boot now.
 If asked for date and time, please enter the correct date and time.

 At the login prompt you can now login using the username system whit the password porting.
 You may be required to change the password.

 ## Entering licenses ##